rzabolotin/my_articles/rzabolotin.hashnode.dev/2021.07.02 simple logging in python/article.md

 We can even use variables in the logs.
 To do this, you need to set your own format with additional variables using dictionary **extra**.
-For example..
+For example ...
 ```
 logger.add(sys.stderr, colorize=True,
 format=" <level>{level}</level>| {extra[user_id]}| <magenta>{time:YYYY-MM-DD}</magenta>| <level>{message}</level>")
 ```
-And now you need to use the logger like this
+Now you need to use the logger like this.
 ```
 logger.debug("enter the system", user_id="007")
 ```
-But in order not to enter the value of the variable every time, you can bind it to the logger, this is much cleaner
+In order not to enter the value of the variable every time, you can bind it to the logger, this is much cleaner
 ```
 logger = logger.bind(user_id="007")
 logger.debug("enter the system")